darkphoenixfox/SDLauncher_Public/README.md

 ## Commandline and Launchbox usage:

 SDLauncher accepts 2 parameters from commandline:
-- 1st parameter for the system: ps1 or snes
+- 1st parameter for the system: ps1 mame snes -or- dc
-- 2nd parameter for the game: full path to your iso or rom file.
+- 2nd parameter for the game: full path to your iso or rom file or MAME rom name.
 Quotes are required if the path has any spaces:

+Examples:
-Example: *SDlauncher.exe ps1 "C:\games\Playstation 1\Time Crisis (U).iso"*
+*SDlauncher.exe ps1 "C:\games\Playstation 1\Time Crisis (U).iso"*
+*SDlauncher.exe mame area51

 ## Completed features
 - Install and configure sinden software for 1 or 2 guns
-- Install and configure duckstation
+- Install and Confgiure the following emulators:
+    - MAME
-- Install and configure SNES9x
+    - SNES9x
-- Configure bezels for SNES
+    - Redream
+    - Duckstation
-- Configure bezels for PS1
+- Configure bezels for SNES, PS1 and MAME
-- Run games from commandline
+- Run games from commandline and launchers like Launchbox.

 ## To do features